 On December 28, 2014 8:30 PM, "Stephen Williamson" wrote:

 Subject:Thoughts on 1 John 5

-Chatting to Chris the other day about "For God so loved the world" (outwardly attractive people) but his instruction to us "Do not love the world" (cosmetic trappings of society) had me meditating on 1 John 5:19 below.
+Chatting to Chris the other day about "For God so loved the world" (this great "army of humanity") but his instruction to us "Do not love the world" (with all its cosmetic trappings) had me meditating on 1 John 5:19 below.

-1Jo 5:19 We have seen that we are of God, and the whole world (the whole of trapped society) lies in the wicked one (poneros-the bestower of pain/punishment),
+1Jo 5:19 We have seen that we are of God, and the whole world (all the kingdoms), they lie in the wicked one (poneros-the bestower of pain/punishment),

 but this ruler has been judged, with the Lordís cross, followed by the Lordís resurrection.
 Hallelujah.

 |1Jo 5:5||Who is he that overcomes (conquers) the world (Greek-cosmos Latin-mundus) - the trappings of society - but he that believes that Jesus is the Son of God?|

 |1Jo 5:6||This is he that came by water and blood, Jesus Christ; not by water only (in baptism), but by water and blood (in crucifixion).
 And it is the Spirit that bears witness, because the Spirit is truth.|

 |1Jo 5:7||For there are three that bear record in heaven, the Father, the Word (Logos-The Underlying Word behind every matter), and the Holy Spirit: and these three are one.|

 |1Jo 5:8||And there are three that bear witness in earth, the spirit (in the infilling of Jesus), and the water (the baptism of Jesus), and the blood (the death of Jesus): and these three agree (are) in one.|